GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index-draft.md

 ### Software development kit (SDK)

-- **Platform API JavaScript Client** - The sample app employs React+TypeScript; thus, the javaScript SDK is used.
-However, the same functionality could be achieved using other languages.
-For more information, see: [Platform API Javascript Client](https://developer.genesys.cloud/api/rest/client-libraries/javascript/ "Goes to Platform API Javascript Client page") in the Genesys Cloud Developer Center.
+- **Genesys Clioud Platform API JavaScript Client** - The sample app uses React with TypeScript, so the javaScript SDK is used.
+However, you achieve the same functionality with other languages.
+For more information, see: [Platform API Javascript Client](https://developer.genesys.cloud/api/rest/client-libraries/javascript/ "Goes to Platform API Javascript Client page").
 - **Genesys Cloud Client App SDK** - A JavaScript library used to integrate third-party web-based applications with Genesys Cloud.
 Handles app and UI-level integrations such as navigation, alerting, attention, and lifecycle management.

 ## Requirements

+TONI: The latest template uses "Prerequisites" instead of Requirements.
+Please update this heading.
+Download the latest template from from the Blueprint standards.
+Work with John on the best way to socialize this to the people actively working on blueprints now.

 ### Specialized knowledge

+TONI: Remove the intro sentence (line 72 for me).
+Then update these descriptions based on the approved versions in our library.
+(All except the Genesys Cloud one are incorrect.)

 This solution requires implementation experience in several areas or a willingness to learn: